 Please note that the above is based on information currently available as of the date of this publication.
 Employers with questions about quarantine or isolation orders, FFCRA, FMLA, other employee illness, or disability and/or medical leave laws should consult with their MBJ attorney.

-Tracy Boland, Jaclyn Kugell and Jaclyn McNeely are attorneys with Morgan, Brown & Joy, LLP, and may be reached at (617) 523-6666, or at firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.
+Tracy Boland, Jaclyn Kugell and Jaclyn Kawka are attorneys with Morgan, Brown & Joy, LLP, and may be reached at (617) 523-6666, or at email@example.com, firstname.lastname@example.org, and email@example.com.
 Morgan, Brown & Joy, LLP focuses exclusively on representing employers in employment and labor matters.

 This alert was prepared on July 1, 2020.